-There are four programmes in the grouping of the Biological Sciences.
-Consult the sections below for more information on each one of the programmes as well as the various streams where applicable.
+There are four programmes in the Biological Sciences group.
+Consult the sections below for more information on each of the programmes as well as the various focal areas, where applicable.

 4.1.1 Biodiversity and Ecology

 - Afrikaans or English (Home Language or First Additional Language) 4

 - Physical Sciences 4

 - Mathematics 5